 Protecting the security and confidentiality of our patient’s information is of the utmost importance.
 Health Information Exchanges have created a secure system for information exchange that complies with state and federal privacy laws.
 Their advanced technology uses specific protocols to ensure that your health information remains private and secure.

 Palomar will only share your health information electronically through a Health Information Exchange to support your continuation of care and as required or allowed by law.
 For example, when you see a health care provider who participates in the Exchange outside of Palomar Health or to notify your primary care provider of your recent visit to Palomar Health facilities.

 How does a health information exchange benefit me?

-By allowing your medical records to be included in the community health information exchange, providers and caregivers can easily and more quickly view your health history electronically from other participating health care providers.
+By allowing your medical records to be included in the health information exchange, providers and caregivers can easily and more quickly view your health history electronically from other participating health care providers.
 Having more complete and current information available to your providers will help them make more informed decisions to provide you with the best possible care, including avoiding unnecessary tests or procedures.

 Are there risks to opting out?

 Yes.
 The goal of a Health Information Exchange is to provide your caregivers outside Palomar Health secure access to the best available information about your health.
 By opting out of health information exchange, your caregivers outside Palomar Health may have less information about you when making a diagnosis for you, or when making decisions with you about your care.

 I no longer want to participate.
 How can I opt out?

 Palomar Health medical information will be visible to your non-Palomar Health caregivers through a Health Information Exchange unless you opt out by completing our online form at palomarhealth.org/HIE